bekk/bekk-christmas/post/functional/overcoming-the-fp-hurdle.md

 Another part of the issue I had was that I had in many ways been indoctrinated in the OOP way of thinking.
 I already had biased ideas of how certain problems should be solved and would often bang my head against wall trying to solve issues the OOP way.
 This was a bad approach in hindsight.
 Instead of mapping my thought process to what I already _knew_, I should have followed the FP method without too much comparison.
 If you're like me think back to when you first learnt to program, you had no preconceived notion of how problems should be approached, you just did as you were told (metaphorically speaking).
 This blank slate approach let you freely digest the information without too much questioning.

-To summarize my message to you dear reader is that if I could FP to some degree, so can you!
-My shortened tips for your trip in the FP world would be wary and evade languages suffering of jargonitis, learn to walk before you run, to keep a blank slate and finally to be open to asking yourself what a pie is.
+To summarize my message to you dear reader is that if I could learn FP to some degree, so can you!
+My shortened tips for your trip in the FP world would be: evade and be wary of languages suffering of jargonitis, learn to walk before you run, to keep a blank slate and finally to be open to asking yourself what a pie is.